 Copyright © Nucleus Medical Media, Inc.

-A neck fracture is caused by severe trauma to the neck, which is strong enough to break the vertebra.
+A neck fracture is caused by severe trauma to the neck, which is strong enough to break the vertebrae.
 Trauma may be caused by:

 A neck fracture is very serious and can lead to paralysis or possibly death.
 A person with a neck injury should not be moved without competent medical care, which is needed immediately.